-Link to Contract # 04218
+Link to Contract # 04218: Translation Services - Written Word

-Translation of Forms, Publications, Brochures and Pamphlets (Revised 8/15/2018)
+Translation of Forms, Publications, Brochures and Pamphlets (Revised 12/15/2022)

-Robyn Hofstad is the DVR contact for translating DSHS forms in other languages.
-Robyn can be reached at (360) 725-3626, or email: hofstr@dshs.wa.gov
+The DVR access specialist is the DVR contact for translating DSHS publications, brochures and pamphlets in other languages.
+The access specialist can be reached through e-mail at DVR.Languageaccess@dshs.wa.gov.

-If Robyn is not available and assistance is needed right away, the DSHS contact is Millie Brombacher, DSHS Records Office, Forms and Records Management Services.
+The policy and procedure specialist is the DVR contact for translating DVR forms.
+The policy and procedure specialist can be reached at dvrpolicy@dshs.wa.gov.
+If they are unavailable, the DSHS contact is Millie Brombacher, DSHS Records Office, Forms and Records Management Services.
 Millie can be reached at (360) 664-6048, or email: brombma@dshs.wa.gov.

-The DSHS Forms and Records Management Services web site: Link to DSHS Forms and Records Management Services
+The DSHS Forms and Records Management Services web site: Link to DSHS Forms and Records Management Services.

-Translation of Letters, Reports, Fill-ins, Informational Materials
+Translation of Letters, Reports, Fill-ins, Informational Materials (Revised 12/15/2022)